HCY71/view-source-demo/README.md

 ### Step 3: Layout Setup

-- Modify the default layout provided by Next.js to match the design specifications.
+- Modify the default **layout** provided by Next.js to match the design specifications.

 ### Step 4: Implement Each Sections

 - Implement sections of the page one by one, make them responsive **from small devices to larger ones.**
-- Use Formik to handle forms, and Yup for validations.

 ### Step 5: Responsiveness and Details